Cubic fourfolds, Kuznetsov components and Chow motives: Introduction

 Like hyper-K\"ahler varieties, the so-called \textit{K3-type varieties} also behave in many ways like K3 surfaces.
 By definition \cite{FLV2}, those are Fano varieties $X$ of even dimension $2n$ with Hodge numbers $h^{p,q}(X) = 0$ for all $p\neq q$ except for $h^{n-1,n+1}(X)= h^{n+1,n-1}(X) = 1$.
 Some basic examples of such varieties are cubic fourfolds, Gushel--Mukai fourfolds and sixfolds \cite{Muk89, KP16}, and Debarre--Voisin 20-folds \cite{MR2746467}.
 As an important interplay between Fano varieties of K3 type and hyper-K\"ahler varieties, many hyper-K\"ahler varieties are constructed as moduli spaces of stable objects on some admissible subcategories of the derived categories of such Fano varieties \cite{BLMS, LLMS, LPZ18, LPZ19}.
 Due to these links, in \cite{FLV2}, we asked whether the Chow motives, considered as algebra objects, of Fano varieties of K3 type had similar properties as K3 surfaces (and what is expected for hyper-K\"ahler varieties).

 Based on the above, we may ask whether two derived-equivalent Fano varieties of K3 type have isomorphic Chow motives as algebra objects.
 However, this question is uninteresting\,: due to the celebrated result of Bondal--Orlov \cite{BondalOrlov01}, any two derived-equivalent Fano varieties are isomorphic.
 In the case of a cubic fourfold $X$, Kuznetsov \cite{Kuz10} has identified an interesting admissible subcategory $\mathcal{A}_X$ of $\D^b(X)$, called the \textit{Kuznetsov component}, consisting of objects $E$ such that $\Hom(\mathcal{O}_X(i), E[m])=0$ for $i=0, 1, 2$ and any $m\in \Z$.
-The Kuznetsov component is a K3-like triangulated category\,: its Serre functor is the double shift and its Hochschild homology is that of a K3 surface.
-The main question we ask in this paper is whether two cubic fourfolds with derived-equivalent Kuznetsov components have isomorphic Chow motives as algebra objects.
-Our first main result gives a positive answer to this question, under the additional (but conjecturally superfluous) hypothesis that the derived-equivalence is induced by a Fourier--Mukai kernel.
+The Kuznetsov component is a K3-like triangulated category, see \S \ref{subsec:KuznetsovComponent}.
+Our first main result gives the correct analog of the aforementioned results on K3 surfaces for cubic fourfolds: two cubic fourfolds with Fourier--Mukai equivalent Kuznetsov components have isomorphic Chow motives as algebra objects.
+More precisely, we have the following.

 \begin{thm2} Let $X$ and $X'$ be two smooth cubic fourfolds over a field $K$ with Fourier--Mukai equivalent Kuznetsov components $\AA_X \simeq \AA_{X'}$.
 Then $X$ and $X'$ have isomorphic Chow motives, as Frobenius algebra objects, in the category of rational Chow motives over $K$. \end{thm2}